 Distance from the sea: Another factor that influences the temperature is the location of a place with respect to the sea.
 Compared to land, the sea gets heated slowly and loses heat slowly.
 Land heats up and cools down quickly.
+Therefore, the variation in temperature over the sea is less compared to land.
 The places situated near the sea come under the moderating influence of the sea and land breezes which moderate the temperature.

 Air-mass: Like the land and sea breezes, the passage of air masses also affects the temperature.
 The places, which come under the influence of warm air-masses experience higher temperature and the places that come under the influence of cold air masses experience low temperature.
 Ocean currents

 Similarly, the places located on the coast where the warm ocean currents flow record higher temperature than the places located on the coast where the cold currents flow.

 Isotherms are lines joining places having equal temperature.

-Fig no. 9.4 (a) distribution of surface temperature in the month of January Figure 9.4 (a) and (b) show the distribution of surface air temperature in the month of January and July.
+Fig no. 9.4 (a) distribution of surface temperature in the month of january

+Figure 9.4 (a) and (b) show the distribution of surface air temperature in the month of January and July.